+Diabetes is a chronic disease and most people are always looking for safe yet effective treatment of diabetes without the adverse effects of allopathic medicines.
 Ayurveda is an ancient medicine practice that is very popular in India and emerging in Europe and United States as a complementary and alternative treatment for chronic illness like Diabetes.
-Patients with type 2 diabetes may inquire about current complementary and alternative therapies including Ayurvedic treatment for their disease.
+Patients with type 2 diabetes may inquire about current complementary and alternative therapies including Ayurveda for the treatment of their disease.
 Awareness of such traditional herbal modalities is necessary for effective patient counselling and care.

 Type 2 diabetes is a chronic illness that has major long-term implications for individuals suffering from the disease as well as the health-care system as a whole.
 Modifications in diet, exercise, and lifestyle are all important factors in successful treatment of type 2 diabetes and are incorporated into the ancient Indian medicinal practice of Ayurveda.

 Originating in ancient India, Ayurveda is a traditional medicinal practice.
 Translated from Sanskrit to mean “science of life,” Ayurveda connects physical (prakriti), spiritual (purusha), and physiologic processes to promote a healthy relationship between the mind, body, and soul.